 Elements of a profile

-Right under Joseph's name is her background note.
+Right under Joseph's name is his background note.
 This is an internal summary of who the person is and how they relate to your organization.
 You can edit the background note by clicking the pencil icon.
-Background notes can be searched, so you can find everyone whose profile contains a particular word or phrase.
+Background notes are searchable, so you can find everyone whose profile contains a particular word or phrase.
 Background notes can also be imported.
-If you update the background note, the previous information will not be saved in the profile; but you can add the information as a note from the dashboard.

-Additionally, new profiles will be created for people when they interact with a broadcaster on any of these platforms or when they log into your site using Twitter or Facebook.
+Additionally, new profiles will be created for people when they interact with one of your broadcasters on any of these platforms, or when they log into your site using Twitter or Facebook.
 You can also attach social media accounts manually from Edit > Social media accounts.
 Please note that because Twitter is a unique identifier, a person's profile can only be associated with one Twitter account.

-The above portion of Joseph's profile overview includes several pieces of information pulled in from her Twitter account.
+As you can see above, this portion of Joseph's profile overview includes several pieces of information pulled in from his Twitter account including his:

 - short bio